 Jim Corbett, a British who was born and brought up in the hills of Kumaon, mingled with the locales of the area unlike other British.
-Jim Corbett grew up to become an army personnel to support his family and later was summoned of and on by the local villagers to kill the man eating tigers and leopards in the area.
-Accustomed with the jungles and the animals, Jim Corbett became an expert of the Jungles.
+Jim Corbett grew up to become army personnel to support his family and later was summoned of and on by the local villagers to kill the man-eating tigers and leopards in the area.
+Accustomed to the jungles and the animals, Jim Corbett became an expert in the Jungles.
 He used all his senses in the jungles that helped him understand the movements of the animals of the jungles.
 But although a perfect hunter, Jim Corbett loved nature and preached the local folks and tribes about the importance of the conservation of forests and the animals.
 There was no other apt name to this first Project Tiger Wild Life sanctuary other than the Jim Corbett National Park.

-The best way to view the animals in the park is to post your self on the elephants or to take a jeep Safari to view the magnificent creatures in the most beautiful natural environs.
+The best way to view the animals in the park is to post your self on the elephants or to take a Jeep Safari to view the magnificent creatures in the most beautiful natural environs.
 Other than the tiger one can find various species of deer and herds of elephants with many species of monkeys as well.
 The reptiles such as the crocodile and the alligators with various types of snakes can be spotted here.